Today, I publish the results of a project about machine learning and electric cars that I worked on during my studies (Master of Information Systems).

 This project’s challenge was what I love to deal with: How can information technology provide viable solutions for a more energy-efficient world, such that eventually we head for a (much) more sustainable future.

-The task (roughly): Based on data, predict if a specific electric car goes well with a specific person.
+The task (roughly): Based on data, predict if a specific electric vehicle goes well with a specific person.
 Imagine you wanna buy a new electric car and you wanna find the one that fits your needs best.

 To achieve this, I used